Uditrawat98/98/README.md

 # 98
 this is my new repo for practice.
 <h1>
-  my name is udit rawat.
+  my name is udit rawat singh.
 </h1>